Brooks Astronomical Observatory

 The original 20-inch (50-cm) reflector functioned poorly and was replaced in 1977 by a 14-inch (35-cm) Schmidt-Cassegrain.
-This was in turn replaced in 1996 with a 16-inch (40-cm) computer-controlled Cassegrain reflector manufactured by DFM Engineering.
-The DFM telescope is equipped for CCD direct imaging, medium-dispersion spectroscopy and visual observing.
+This was replaced in 1996 with a 16-inch (40-cm) computer-controlled Cassegrain reflector manufactured by DFM Engineering.
+The DFM telescope is equipped for CCD direct imaging, medium-dispersion spectroscopy, and visual observation.
 Professional work at the observatory has included photoelectric and visual timings of lunar and asteroidal occultations; photometric measures of variable stars, cluster stars, and spectroscopic binaries; and astrometry of minor planets and comets.
 Monthly public open nights were established in 1976.